MARSB’s Native Species Lists for the Mid-Atlantic

 • Early Successional – early successional plants are frequently the most needed plant type for restoration plantings

-• Needed for Cultivation – taxa not so common in nature as to make commercial production redundant or unnecessary
+• Essential for Cultivation – taxa not so common in nature as to make commercial production redundant or unnecessary

 • Widespread - documented in a majority of counties in a given ecoregion